Function RGBToHSL

 End If

 The HSL model covers a total of 360 x 101 x 101 = 3,672,360 definable colors, much less (ca 4.5 times) than the 16,777,216 defined in the RGB space.
 The number of actually different colors is even smaller, for example all colors with Luminance=0 are perfect black (RGB 0,0,0).
-Because of the differences between the two color models, converting between RGB and HSB values is not a transitive operation, that is, given an RGB value converted to HSB, when converting back to RGB the result may be different from the original.
-And vice-versa.

 :: More color model infos